 - Sun safety program from May 1st to September 30th or any time if requested and supplied by the parent. - Copies on file of immunizations for all children, educators, students, and volunteers.
-Objections or exemptions must be completed on a ministry-approved form and retained in the applicable children's or staff's files. - Daily health checks as the children come in each day. - Daily written record (communication book) maintained and reviewed at the beginning of individual shifts and throughout the day regarding health and well-being. - A list of all children with allergies and medical needs available and posted in all age groups and in the kitchen.
+Objections or exemptions must be completed on a ministry-approved form and retained in the applicable children's or staff's files. - Daily documented (attendances) health checks as the children come in each day. - Daily written record (communication book) maintained and reviewed at the beginning of individual shifts and throughout the day regarding health and well-being. - A list of all children with allergies and medical needs available and posted in all age groups and in the kitchen.
 When outdoors, the information is kept accessible in the attendance binder and with the emergency information. - Current Individual Emergency Response plans are posted in each age group, in the office, and kept in the child's file and are accessible to the provider or educators (with emergency information). - Indicating in writing the avoidance strategies for the educators and providers to follow in response to any Individual Emergency Response Plan.
 Documented on the reverse side of Individual Emergency Response Plan A. - Family Care/Individualized Support Plans.
-All staff will verify by signature that plans are reviewed annually and when changes have been made. - Recruiting a team of responsive and nurturing educators. - Providing a rest/quiet period with cots, sheets, and blankets for every child books and/or quiet activities are provided for those who do not sleep. - Scheduled outdoor and active play time. - Supporting self-regulation.
+All staff will verify by signature that plans are reviewed annually and when changes have been made. - Recruiting a team of responsive and nurturing educators. - Providing a rest/quiet period with cots, sheets, and blankets for every child books and/or quiet activities are provided for those who do not sleep. - Visual sleep checks for children 24 months and younger every half hour. - Scheduled outdoor and active play time. - Supporting self-regulation.